Barry Windham: Return To The WWF (1996–1998)

+The Stalker (1996)

 Windham would again return to the WWF, making his first appearance in a vignette on the August 10, 1996 edition of WWF Superstars.
 His first match back came nine days later, when he defeated Justin Bradshaw in a dark match at a Monday Night RAW taping in Wheeling, WV.
 Windham portrayed a deranged "Forest Stalker" gimmick called "The Stalker".
 He was to be wearing camouflage face paint, while originally being supposed to feud with Marc Mero, but the angle was dropped due to Mero's request.
-Originally, his PPV Debut was to be at Mind Games, but did not happen for unknown reasons.
+Originally, his PPV debut was to be at Mind Games, but did not happen for unknown reasons.
 In Your House 11: Buried Alive was originally to hype "The Stalker" gimmick however the announcers acknowledged that he was Barry Windham.

 The Stalker was introduced with little fanfare as a babyface.
 For a short time, he renewed his feud with Dustin Rhodes (known by that time as Goldust).
 In Windham's only pay-per-view appearance with this gimmick, he was eliminated from a Survivor Series match at Survivor Series 1996 by Goldust.
 His last appearance as the "Stalker" gimmick was booked to be at In Your House 14: Revenge of the 'Taker's pre-show Free for All against Flash Funk.
 However, he was replaced by The Sultan for unknown reasons.

 The New Blackjacks (1997–1998)

 In February 1997, Windham turned heel and formed The New Blackjacks with Justin "Hawk" Bradshaw.
 Windham dyed his hair and moustache black.
 The tag team was a tribute to the original Blackjacks (Windham's father, Mulligan, and Jack Lanza).
 The team had opportunities for the World Tag Titles, but no success.
 That team didn't last long, as Windham turned on Bradshaw to join Jim Cornette's "NWA faction" in January 1998.
-He wore brown cowboy vest and boots.
+He wore a brown cowboy vest and boots.
 The angle was scrapped months later.
 His last WWF TV appearance was a loss to Vader on Monday Night Raw May 11 and his last WWF match losing to Bradshaw on May 16, 1998, at a house show.
 Windham left for WCW again.